 Once you've entered your region in Find it on a Map, you can then choose a more specific location on the next page that appears.
 More details about the whole location selection process can be found at this article: How do I add a new eBird location?

 When and how did you go birding?After you've finished choosing your location, you are now at the Date and Effort page.
 This is where you enter what day and time you went birding, how far you traveled/how long you spent birding, and the type of birding that you did (e.g., Stationary, Traveling, Incidental).
 This page is very important for the scientific uses of eBird – so please be sure to note down correct start times, duration, and distances!
 If you aren't sure of those values, then please use Historical or Incidental for the Observation Type.
 You don't have to keep track of all of the extra information beyond what birds you saw, but the more information, the more useful your observations are to other birders, researchers, and conservationists.
 Check this article our for more information about How To Make Your Checklists More Valuable.
+It's important that only single-day checklists are entered – if you have a multi-day checklist please use our guidelines for Uploading your Life List.
 After you hit Continue on the Date and Effort page, then you are finally ready to enter in the birds that you saw!

 What birds did you see?Welcome to the eBird checklist page!
 Click the image to the right for a larger version.
 This page is where you enter data into eBird, and is how you can contribute your sightings to a global network of bird information!
 All of the species that are expected in the region that you're birding at that time of year are visible in a list format.
 You can enter numbers next for each species that you observe, or just an "X" if you aren't sure how many individuals you saw.